kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 ### Q88
 All of the following statements regarding _malignant hyperpyrexia_ are true, EXCEPT:

-	A. Relatives of affected individuals should always be tested - F
+	A. Relatives of affected individuals should always be tested
-	B. Inheritance is in an autosomal recessive pattern - T
+	B. Inheritance is in an autosomal recessive pattern
-	C. Incidence is 1 in 200,000 - T
+	C. Incidence is 1 in 200,000
-	D. Treatment involves the use of dantrolene sodium and fluids - T
+	D. Treatment involves the use of dantrolene sodium and fluids
-	E. Conclusive diagnosis requires a muscle biopsy in addition to the clinical picture - T
+	E. Conclusive diagnosis requires a muscle biopsy in addition to the clinical picture

 #### Answer: A. Relatives of affected individuals should always be tested - *FALSE* = B. Inheritance is in an autosomal recessive pattern - TRUE
+- Malignant hyperpyrexia
-- Malignant hyperpyrexia is an **autosomal dominant** condition with an incidence of 1 in 200 000.
-It produces a hypermetabolic state of skeletal muscle on exposure to general anaesthetics or muscle relaxants, which produces hyperthermia as a side effect.
-Muscle rigidity and rhabdomyolysis can occur, with resulting hyperkalaemia and multi-organ failure.
-Treatment is supportive, with intravenous fluids, dantrolene sodium, cooling, forced diuresis and intensive care as necessary.
+	- is an **autosomal dominant** condition
+	- with an incidence of 1 in 200 000
+- It produces a hypermetabolic state of skeletal muscle on exposure to general anaesthetics or muscle relaxants, which produces hyperthermia as a side effect
+- Muscle rigidity and rhabdomyolysis can occur, with resulting hyperkalaemia and multi-organ failure
+- Treatment is supportive, with
+	- intravenous fluids
+	- dantrolene sodium
+	- cooling
+	- forced diuresis
+	- intensive care as necessary

 ### Q89
 The main _host defences against bacterial exotoxins_ in a person with an intact immunological system are: